-Supervised learning as the name indicates a presence of supervisor as teacher.
-Basically supervised learning is a learning in which we teach or train the machine using data which is well labeled that means some data is already tagged with correct answer.
-After that, machine is provided with new set of examples(data) so that supervised learning algorithm analyses the training data(set of training examples) and produces an correct outcome from labeled data.
+Supervised learning as the name indicates the presence of a supervisor as a teacher.
+Basically supervised learning is a learning in which we teach or train the machine using data which is well labeled that means some data is already tagged with the correct answer.
+After that, the machine is provided with a new set of examples(data) so that supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.

 For instance, suppose you are given an basket filled with different kinds of fruits.
 Now the first step is to train the machine with all different fruits one by one like this:

 - If shape of object is rounded and depression at top having color Red then it will be labelled as –Apple.

 - If shape of object is long curving cylinder having color Green-Yellow then it will be labelled as –Banana.